Danijel Subotić

-Danijel Subotić (born 31 January 1989) is a Swiss former professional footballer who played as striker.
+Danijel Subotić (born 31 January 1989) is a Swiss professional footballer who plays as striker for FC Glattbrugg.
 He was Swiss youth international footballer at various levels.
-He now plays for Swiss amateur club FC Glattbrugg.

 Personal life

 Subotić was born in Zagreb, SR Croatia, but his family originated from Doboj, Bosnia and Herzegovina, all back then part of Yugoslavia.
 His younger brother Dejan (born in 1996) is also footballer, having signed his first professional contract in 2018 with Serbian club FK Rad.

 Club career

 Youth football

 Subotić began his youth football in his adoptive country Switzerland.
 He played in the youth department of FC Basel, in their U-18 team during the 2005–06 season, under coach Patrick Rahmen and his assistant Marco Walker and with them, won both the Swiss U-18 championship and the U-19/18 national cup that season.
 The following season he advanced to their U-21 team, who played in the third tier, and they won their division (group B) and became Swiss champions at U-21 level.
 He started the 2007–08 season them too, played in nine of the 17 fixtures, but left the club in January.
 The team went on to win the division (group 2) and become Swiss champions at U-21 level again.